Ever wondered how the envelope system works? Here's a step-by-step look at how to use an envelope system.

-Continue to create your Irregular Income Planning form in this way until every spending category is listed on your budget.
-From this point on, when you receive a paycheck, take the amount and spread it out to the items on your budget, starting at the top and working down.
-Your check may not cover everything that is listed.
+When you receive a paycheck, take the amount and spread it out to the items on your budget, starting at the top and working down.
+Your check may not cover everything listed.
 That’s okay.
 Use it to pay as much as you can.
 Then, when your next check comes in, pick up where the last check left off.